 Trimming palm tree

 I wrote multiple articles talking about palm cold protection and also how to care for cold damaged palms.
-In short, to protect your palm you can start by spraying it with Freeze Pruf which provides a shield for you palm increasing its cold tolerance by 9F.
-Next, apply mulch to protect roots.
-You can use a blanket during cold night hours and wrap it around the trunk.
+In short, to protect your palm you can start by applying mulch to protect roots.
+Next, you can use a blanket during cold night hours and wrap it around the trunk.
 Also, small heater and light bulbs will keep the area around the tree warm.

 I hope this article helps homeowners new to palm trees.
 Remember, caring for the palm trees is not that hard.
 Most of the time you just need to water them.
 But occasional fertilizing and cold protection during cold weather can make a huge difference.